 Related targets: target(s) defined because GES has not yet been achieved (as reported under the schema ‘ART10_Targets’);

-Integration rules: the type of rule used to integrate the parameters to criterion, the criteria to element or , for D4 and D5, the elements to overall status, and a description of how the rules have been applied (or link to a suitable reference).
+Integration rules: the type of rule used to integrate the parameters to criterion, the criteria to element or the elements to overall status, and a description of how the rules have been applied (or link to a suitable reference).

 Also, text Description fields have been included in each one of the classes, in order to allow comment on the information reported at each level of aggregation (note this field is not intended to duplicate information provided in the indicator assessment, accessible via the ‘Related indicator’ field).
 In the case of the Description field at the parameter level, the information on the metric used to get to the value achieved for this parameter is requested.